 ServicePilot Agents collect data or are sent data to be added to the ServicePilot database.
 The ServicePilot configuration determines what needs to be retained and for how long.
-Depending on the source monitored data, further calculated statistics may be stored.
+Depending on the source of monitored data, further calculated statistics may be stored.

 Example: A server is queried to obtain disk size and disk bytes used.
 Using this information a disk usage percentage is calculated and stored in the database.

 By default ServicePilot will query and store data all the time.
 It is possible to modify this by using monitoring policies which include time periods over which to collect data.